ocademy-ai/machine-learning/generative-ai/prompts/ai-tutor.md

 # Design of AI Tutor Prompt

 We have designed an **AI Tutor** intended for educational scenarios, primarily aimed at providing guidance to students in various aspects of proactive learning.

+The AI Tutor Prompt adapts to two key educational scenarios:

+1. Classroom Learning: The AI Tutor functions like a digital teacher, enabling personalized interactions and focused learning on specific topics like the "Gradient Descent" algorithm.
+2. Course Project Assistance: It guides students through machine learning projects, from setting up environments to implementing projects in a step-by-step fashion.

+Our AI Tutor is designed to significantly enhance the learning experience in AI and machine learning.

 # Usage Scenarios